 What does being in Community Connections (Comm Conn) look like?

 Comm.
 Conn.
-Scholars work 8 in-office hours a week, in addition to attending weekly Comm.
-Conn. meetings, monthly All-Center meetings, and taking an hour to practice self-care and/or serve at a community partner of their choosing.
+Scholars work 7 in-office hours a week, in addition to attending weekly Comm.
+Conn. meetings and taking an hour to practice self-care.

 Everyone works as part of the team to plan and host monthly events.

-Events may be awareness raising or service-based.
-Sometimes they are a combination of both!
+Events may be awareness raising, fundraising, or service-based.
+Sometimes they are a combination of all three!